uPhyca/idobata4j/README.md

-Idobata4J is a Idobata API binding library for the Java language licensed under Apache License 2.0.
+Idobata4J is a Idobata(https://idobata.io) API binding library for the Java language licensed under Apache License 2.0.

-Idobata4J includes software from JSON.org to parse JSON response from the Twitter API.
+Idobata4J includes software from JSON.org to parse JSON response from the Idobata API.
 You can see the license term at http://www.JSON.org/license.html

 Usage
 ----